micmejia/bible-dump/NKJV/Job/Job 27.md

 Far be it from me That I should say you are right; Till I die I will not put away my integrity from me.

 ###### 6
-My righteousness I hold fast, and will not let it go; My heart shall not [^a]reproach _me_ as long as I live.
+My righteousness I hold fast, and will not let it go; My heart shall not reproach _me_ as long as I live.

 ###### 7
 "May my enemy be like the wicked, And he who rises up against me like the unrighteous.